 Sumit the following information in an email to Christina Han:

-Each student selected will receive an award worth $1,000 which will be used by the student to fund activities and materials related to the project, such as books, research equipment, travel to workshops and conferences, etc. For information purposes, at the end of the apprenticeship, students are required to submit an itemized report of their expenses to their faculty mentor who will submit it to the Faculty of Liberal Arts Dean’s Office.
+Each student selected will receive an award worth $1,000 which will be used by the student to fund activities and materials related to the project, such as books, research equipment, travel to workshops and conferences, etc. For information purposes, at the end of the apprenticeship, students are required to submit an itemized report of their expenses to their faculty mentor who will submit it to the FLA Office of the Dean.

 To complete the award transfers to the students’ accounts, the FLA senior administrative officer, prior to the start of the summer and fall terms, will forward the list of approved students to the scholarship/awards officer.
 The scholarship/awards officer will transfer the $1,000 awards to the students’ Laurier accounts.